 We plan to continue to fund our operations and capital funding needs through equity and/or debt financing and potential milestones from existing collaboration agreements.
 We may also consider entering into additional collaboration arrangements or selectively partnering for clinical development and commercialization.
-In addition, we expect to continue to opportunistically seek access to the equity capital markets to support our development efforts and operations.
-The sale of additional equity would result in additional dilution to our stockholders.
+In additional equity would result in additional dilution to our stockholders.
 The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.
 If we are not able to secure adequate additional funding, we may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
 Any of these actions could harm our business, results of operations, financial condition and future prospects.